sitepoint/nrelate-related-content/readme.txt

 The nrelate Related Content plugin analyzes your website content, and returns a list of posts that are related to the current story being viewed by your visitor.

 = What makes nrelate different from all the other related content services? = nrelate started because we believe we can do a better job than the other services out there.
-Our patent-pending technology is continously being improved, and the results are better then the competetion.
+Our patent-pending technology is continously being improved, and the results are better than the competetion.
 We're sure you'll be happy with the results... but if you're not, removing nrelate from your website is as easy as deactivating the plugin.

 = Does this plugin slow down my website? =
 Absolutely not.
 Since the nrelate servers are doing all the hard work, your website can focus on what it does best... show content.
 In fact, if you swtich to nrelate from a local related content plugin like YARPP, you may actually see a speed improvement on your site.